 As some of you know, I’ve had my run at software before, but it was a failure.
-I had paid to get 2 WordPress plugins developed and one didn’t come out right (totally my fault) and the other is still being worked on after a year of development.
-Dane and I talk about this in the episode as well and he tells us what kind of software works best – and it’s not WordPress plugins.
-And if you follow Dane’s advice you don’t even need to know how to code or have money in order to get this software developed.
-It might sound too good to be true, but it’s definitely not some get rich quick scheme and it definitely takes a lot of work and due diligence too.
+I had paid to get 2 WordPress plugins developed.
+One didn’t come out right (totally my fault), and the other is still being worked on after a year of development.
+Dane and I talk about this in the episode as well, and he tells us what kind of software works best—and it’s not WordPress plugins.
+And if you follow Dane’s advice, you don’t even need to know how to code or have money in order to get this software developed.
+It might sound too good to be true, but it’s definitely not some get rich quick scheme.
+It definitely takes a lot of work and due diligence, too.
 Dane provides a framework of 6 months, actually.

 In this session, Dane and I also talk about the following: